 Donāt Shuffle Paper ā If you shuffle through your papers while attempting to sort them you are just avoiding making a decision as to what to do with each document.
 Touch each paper once and make a decision.

-Trust Your Instinct ā When you originally touch each paper, what is your first thought?
+Trust Your Instincts ā When you originally touch each paper, what is your first thought?
 Does a certain word come to mind?
 For example, if I pick up my automobile purchase contract, do I first think Auto, Car, or Dodge Charger?
 When you go to retrieve that document or file a similar document away again, you will likely think of that word then, too.
 You could create one file for Automobile if you have one car or a different file for each of your vehicles if you have several, labeling them according to their make and model if your brain naturally thinks along those lines.

 - When was the last time I needed this type of document?